abdebek/MinimalCleanArch/templates/README.md

 # From NuGet
 dotnet new install MinimalCleanArch.Templates

-# From a local build (e.g., artifacts/nuget)
+# From a local build (clean)
-dotnet new install path/to/MinimalCleanArch.Templates.0.0.1-preview.nupkg --add-source path/to/local/feed
+dotnet new uninstall MinimalCleanArch.Templates dotnet new install ./artifacts/packages
 ```

 ## Usage